soundpress/nycadministrativecode/docs/c31/index.rst

 The commissioner shall classify the following violations as lesser violations:

-1. A violation of item 5 of section 1110.1 or of section 1110.2 of the New York city building code, or a violation of section 28-313.1 or 28-313.2 of the administrative code of the city of New York.
+1. A violation of item 5 of section 1110.1, of section 1110.2, or of item 7 of section 1110.3 of the New York city building code, or a violation of section 28-313.1, 28-313.2 or 28-313.3 of the administrative code of the city of New York.